Enforcement of compliance with the Gender Equality Act

 - as a last resort, making an application to the Victorian Civil and Administrative Tribunal (VCAT) for an order directing the organisation to comply (section 26(d))

-Under section 22 of the Act, a defined entity will fail to comply with the Act by:
+Under section 22 of the Act, a duty holder will fail to comply with the Act by:

 - not preparing or submitting a Gender Equality Action Plan (GEAP)